 This little guy has enough space to comfortably cook for 8 people and still be small enough to take with you on your camping trip or tailgate session.

 The added convenience try is perfect for storing food, cutlery and doubles as a prep station!
 Perfect for camping.

-The Davy Crockett pellet grill is a fantastic option for those who love to take their grill with them.
-The adjustable legs give you endless options for where you can set it up.
+Love to take your grill with you?
+The Davy Crockett grill is your best option.
+Especially with it's adjustable legs, you have endless options for where you can set it up.

 It gets up to temperature extremely quickly and once set is able to hold a steady temperature.
 The only downside that I could find was the hopper not feeding the auger consistently, but to be honest, this was not much of a problem and it did not affect the cooking temperature at all.

-I did find it to be a little on the expensive side.
-However, with the convenience of wifi, the portability and durability I think it is worth every penny.
+With the convenience of WiFi, the portability and durability I think it is worth every penny.
 This grill is something that every camping enthusiast should have in there arsenal.

 The Traeger Tailgater 20 is the perfect grill for those of you out there who like to take your smoker with you.
 At only 62 pounds it is easy enough to put in the back of the pickup or camper to take on your next adventure.

-It has a cooking surface of 300 square inches, which is plenty of room to feed a group of people.
+It has a cooking surface of 300 square inches.
 That’s enough room for up to 12 burgers, 2 whole chickens, 18 hot dogs or 3 decent sized racks of ribs.

 It comes loaded with great features to make your life easier and more convenient when cooking away from home.

 EZ-Fold Legs: The EZ-Fold leg system is perfect for transportation or setting up the smoker in the back of the pickup.